Nutmeg Pension review – Is it the best pension option

 Nutmeg Pension Performance

 You can log in whenever you want to see where your pension pot is invested and how it’s performing.
-You will also be sent a valuation twice a year.
+You will also be sent a valuation four times a year.

 Past performance is no guarantee of future returns, but Nutmeg does have a long track record that you can view on its website to help you make a judgement.
 If you want to view analysis of Nutmeg's investment performance against other robo-advice firms then read my full Nutmeg review.
 In general, it has outperformed a benchmark of competitors, especially with its higher risk portfolios.

-A Nutmeg Pension vs PensionBee vs Moneyfarm vs evestor
+Nutmeg Pension vs PensionBee vs Moneyfarm vs Wealthsimple

-Nutmeg has the highest minimum investment of the four at £5,000, compared with £1 at evestor, £500 with Moneyfarm while PensionBee doesn’t have a minimum but you can only get one of its portfolios by transferring your existing pension savings.
+Nutmeg has the same minimum investment as Moneyfarm.
+Wealthsimple has a minimum of just £1 and PensionBee doesn’t actually have a minimum, the caveat being that you can only get one of its portfolios by transferring your existing pension savings.

-You get the widest choice of portfolios with Nutmeg, at ten, compared with six at Moneyfarm, three with evestor and four with PensionBee.
+You get the widest choice of portfolios with Nutmeg, at ten, compared with six at Moneyfarm, three with Wealthsimple and four with PensionBee.

 All four providers allow transfers from other providers, but PensionBee’s service goes a bit further as it will also help you locate and consolidate any pension savings you may have had in the past.
 This makes it stand out as a decent pension consolidation service, particularly as you can only get started by making a transfer.